RonGootman/CMS-angularJS/README.md

 ## Current state of work
-- Entirely completed the Posts section of the project by following this guide.
+- Nearly completed the Posts section of the project by [following this guide](https://rongootman.github.io/CMS-angularJS/README.html).
-- Moving on to the Admin section area (right now it is just Static).
+- Working on configuring the functionality of the sidebar-filters before moving on to the Admin portion of the project.